vijaywalter/mistral-7b-instruct/README.md

 ### How to load this model in Python code, using ctransformers

+I have not tested ctransformers with Mistral models.
+It may work, but will require that you set the `model_type` to `llama` for now, until ctransformers updates with specific support.

 #### First install the package

 Run one of the following commands, according to your system: